dart-lang/site-www/src/_articles/archive/zones.md

 ...stack trace...
 {% endprettify %}

-Note how removing either the zones or the error zone causes the error to propagate further.
+Note how removing either the zone or error zone causes the error to propagate further.

 The stack trace appears because the error happens outside an error zone.